Understanding Linear Resonant Actuator Characteristics

 When LRAs are driven with a frequency other than their resonant frequency, the performance and efficiency is dramatically reduced.
 As the capacitor, resistor, and inductor are equivalent components that represent the mechanical properties of the LRA, the values of these components can change over time or depend on environmental characteristics.
 For example, as the LRA ages, the spring may lose its elasticity, or the material the LRA is mounted to may affect how the casing moves under the vibration force.
 This manifests itself as variations in the resonant frequency which we explain how to overcome electronically in the next section.

 This leads to an interesting feature of the LRA.
 With ERMs the input voltage affects the speed of the motor, which in turn affects both the vibration amplitude and the vibration frequency.
 For LRAs the voltage and frequency are separated.
-Although we cannot adjust the vibration frequency, the vibration amplitude can be varied without impacting on the vibration frequency.
+Although we cannot adjust the vibration frequency, the vibration amplitude can be varied without impacting the vibration frequency.
 This is an attractive feature for those who wish to keep their vibration frequency in a specific range but still produce haptic waveforms.

 The LRA As A Circuit Component